This rusted fuel pump in the coastal hamlet of Hondeklipbaai in South Africa shows the future of all fuel pumps. |

 But would those who so bitterly complain about SA’s highly taxed fuel want to live in either country?

-Fact is, governments that are good at stretching the fuel teat for every last drop of tax, generally spend the funds on creating infrastructure and providing services that make for places more taxpayers want to live in.
+Fact is, governments that are good at pulling on the fuel teat to milk out every last drop of tax, generally spend the funds on creating infrastructure and providing services that make for places more taxpayers want to live in.

 BILLIONS FROM FUEL SALES